deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ## How do I add a master node?
 ### Static or hybrid cluster
 Adding a master node to a static or hybrid cluster has no difference from adding a regular node to a cluster.
 To do this, use the corresponding [instruction](../040-node-manager/faq.html#how-do-i-add-a-static-node-to-a-cluster).
 All the necessary actions to configure a cluster control plane components on the new master nodes are performed automatically.
-Wait until the master nodes appear in Ready status.
+Wait until the master nodes appear in `Ready` status.

 ### Cloud cluster
 > Make sure you have all the necessary quota limits, before adding nodes.

 To add one or more master nodes to a cloud cluster, follow these steps:
-- Determine the Deckhouse version and edition used in the cluster by running the following command on the master node or a host with configured kubectl access to the cluster:
+1. Determine the Deckhouse version and edition used in the cluster by running the following command on the master node or a host with configured kubectl access to the cluster:
   ```shell
   kubectl -n d8-system get deployment deckhouse \
   -o jsonpath='version-{.metadata.annotations.core\.deckhouse\.io\/version}, edition-{.metadata.annotations.core\.deckhouse\.io\/edition}' \
   | tr '[:upper:]' '[:lower:]'
   ```
-- Run the corresponding version and edition of the Deckhouse installer:
+1. Run the corresponding version and edition of the Deckhouse installer:
   ```shell
   docker run --pull=always -it -v "$HOME/.ssh/:/tmp/.ssh/" \
   registry.deckhouse.io/deckhouse/<DECKHOUSE_EDITION>/install:<DECKHOUSE_VERSION> bash
   ```
   For example, if the Deckhouse version in the cluster is `v1.28.0` and the Deckhouse edition is `ee`, the command to run the installer will be:
   ```shell
   docker run --pull=always -it -v "$HOME/.ssh/:/tmp/.ssh/" registry.deckhouse.io/deckhouse/ee/install:v1.28.0 bash
   ```
   > Change the container registry address if necessary (e.g, if you use an internal container registry).

-- Run the following command inside the installer container (use the `--ssh-bastion-*` parameters if using a bastion host):
+1. Run the following command inside the installer container (use the `--ssh-bastion-*` parameters if using a bastion host):
   ```shell
   dhctl config edit provider-cluster-configuration --ssh-agent-private-keys=/tmp/.ssh/<SSH_KEY_FILENAME> --ssh-user=<USERNAME> \
   --ssh-host <SSH_HOST>
   ```
-- Specify the required number of master node replicas in the `masterNodeGroup.replicas` field and save changes.
+1. Specify the required number of master node replicas in the `masterNodeGroup.replicas` field and save changes.
-- Start scaling process by running the following command (specify the appropriate cluster access parameters, as in the previous step):
+1. Start scaling process by running the following command (specify the appropriate cluster access parameters, as in the previous step):
   ```shell
   dhctl converge --ssh-agent-private-keys=/tmp/.ssh/<SSH_KEY_FILENAME> --ssh-user=<USERNAME> --ssh-host <SSH_HOST>
   ```
-- Answer `Yes` to the question `Do you want to CHANGE objects state in the cloud?`.
+1. Answer `Yes` to the question `Do you want to CHANGE objects state in the cloud?`.

 All the other actions are performed automatically.
 Wait until the master nodes appears in Ready status.

 ## How do I delete the master node?

-1. Does the deletion lead to the etcd cluster losing its quorum?
+1. Check if the deletion lead to the etcd cluster losing its quorum:
    * If the deletion does not lead to the etcd cluster losing its quorum:
-     * If a virtual machine with a master node can be deleted (there are no other necessary services on it), then you can delete the virtual machine in the usual way.
+     * If a virtual machine with a master node can be deleted (there are no other necessary services on it), then you can delete the virtual machine in the usual way;
      * If you can't delete the master right away (for example, it is used for backups or it is involved in the deployment process), then you have to stop the Container Runtime on the node:
       In the case of Docker:
       ```shell